 What You’ll Find at Kejimkujik Seaside

-- coastal wilderness with 2 estuaries, separated from the Atlantic Ocean, that are habitats for a variety of marine life
+- coastal wilderness with 2 estuaries, separated from the Atlantic Ocean that are habitats for a variety of marine life

-- 2 hiking trails to the shores of St. Catherine’s River Bay: Harbour Rocks is a 3.5 mile/5.6 km out-and-back trail that’s rated as easy; Port Joli Head is a 2.75 mile/4.4 km trail that’s rated difficult.
+- 2 hiking trails to the shores of St. Catherine’s River Bay: Harbour Rocks is a 3.5 mile/5.6 km out-and-back trail rated as easy; Port Joli Head is a 2.75 mile/4.4 km trail rated difficult.

 - expansive ocean views as well as sea birds, seals, and other sealife